deepak-chouhan/Shopify-Scraper/README.md

 The Goal is to scrape any Shopify Store.
 This Scrapper allows you to add multiple stores and fetch data into database.

 The web scraper will save the results in a database, and the subsequent scrape will only include the freshest results that have been updated to website since the previous scrape.
 For instance, the web scraper will disregard items and variants that were already discovered in the earlier scrape.
 We don't want it to repeatedly add the same versions.
 If it wasn't discovered during the most recent scrape, it must only contribute to the database.
+The web scraper have a 5 minute delay before restarting the script

 ## DATABASE